-The belief that "the only way to stop a bad guy with a gun is a good guy with a gun" is a prevalent one, and has contributed to changes in policy in the United States.
-40 Open carry laws, concealed carry laws, "Stand Your Ground" laws, and other legislation is currently being hotly debated and passed.
-These laws reflect the belief held by many that the public safety threatened by guns is also only secured by guns-and guns everywhere, in churches, schools, airports, and other public places.
+The belief that "the only way to stop a bad guy with a gun is a good guy with a gun" is a prevalent one.
+The gun industry has pushed the belief that the public safety threatened by guns is also only secured by guns-and guns everywhere, in churches, schools, airports, and other public places.
 However, Micah's vision of God's Kingdom shows us that self-protection is a matter of belief in the power of God which cannot be attained through fear and intimidation.